 You can have 12V from 1 battery, 24V from 2 batteries or 48V from 4 batteries.

 My advice is that you bite the bullet and go for a 48 volt system.
-Yes, it costs more, and you will have to have four of those expensive twelve volt batteries, but your whole system will be much more efficient.
+Yes, it costs more, and you will have to have four of those expensive twelve volt batteries, but your whole solar generator will be much more efficient.

 Again, high voltage, lower current and less losses; you won't be sorry.

 Incidentally, deep cycle lead cell batteries are not good.
 They will last only a few years.
-Bite that bullet and purchase the best quality you can; then they'll last for ages.
+Bite that bullet and purchase the best quality you can; then they'll survive for ages.